tt226/tt226/README.md

 ## 🌱 About Me
 👋 Hey!
 I'm Tayyaba, a student developer learning Web Development & Data Science!
-🐢 Going slow and steady
+🐢 Going slow and steady.
-🎨 I need hobbies
+🎨 I need hobbies.
+Currently taking a class about Vampires in Video Games.

 ## 💻 What I'm Currently Up To
 🚀 **Learning:** Software Development Essentials, HCI, and Data Science Systems